AADOCR BLOC TRAVEL GRANT

 Travel Grantee Evaluation Report:

-Through the evaluation process, the AADR and NIDCR seek to learn what the grantees obtained from participating in an international meeting, both short- and long-term benefits.
-The AADR will request from each grantee, within 60 days of the meeting, a formal report on the overall experience, with a narrative description of future professional goals and research objectives.
+Through the evaluation process, the AADOCR and NIDCR seek to learn what the grantees obtained from participating in an international meeting, both short- and long-term benefits.
+The AADOCR will request from each grantee, within 60 days of the meeting, a formal report on the overall experience, with a narrative description of future professional goals and research objectives.

 Faculty Advisor Travel Grant Evaluation Report:

 A key element of the travel grant program evaluation is the active involvement of the mentor or sponsor of each participating student, trainee, or fellow.
-The AADR will request a one-time follow-up report from the faculty advisor on the student’s experience at the scientific meeting.
+The AADOCR will request a one-time follow-up report from the faculty advisor on the student’s experience.

-Prior Recipients of the AADR Bloc Travel Grant.
+Prior Recipients of the AADOCR Bloc Travel Grant.